MobileNetLearn/lazy-server-init/README.md

 ## Installation

+Log in as root on your freshly installed server, then run the following command:

-wget https://git.io/vaP0Z -O lazy-server-init.sh && bash lazy-server-init.sh
+`wget https://git.io/vaP0Z -O lazy-server-init.sh && bash lazy-server-init.sh`

 ## Notice